sylodev/documentation/scripts/tags/role.md

 ## `{role.create name color reason return_id;role}`

-Create a new role.
+Creates a new role.

+#### Arguments
-`name` is the name of the role
+- `name`: The name of the role
+- `color` or `colour`: The color of the role
+- `reason`: The reason for the action that will be displayed in the Audit Log
-`color` is the colour of the role
+- `return_id`: Whether to return the ID of the created role
-`reason` is the reason for creating the role `return_id` is whether to return the created roles ID.

 ## `{role.delete reason;role}`

 > This tag can do serious damage.
 Make sure you are properly restricting access to any scripts using this tag. {.is-warning}

-Delete a role.
+Deletes a role.

-`reason` is why you are deleting this role.
+#### Arguments
+- `reason`: The reason for the action that will be displayed in the Audit Log